lgtm-migrator/node-patch-demo/README.md

 ## Comments

-* this solution will not apply
+* this solution will not apply any changes on `package.json` or `package-lock.json`, so, maybe your dependency check tools also will report alerts

 ## Lodash Dependency Tree of this Project